Seddryck/Expressif/README.md

 Assert.That(result, Is.EqualTo("nikola tesla"));
 ```

 Some functions require parameters, you can specify them between the parenthesis following the function name.
-Note that literal textual values don’t required quotes surronding them.
+Note that literal textual values don't required quotes surronding them.

 ```csharp
 var expression = new Expression("remove-chars(a)");